 A bio of Dr. Bose follows:

 Odessa Fire Rescue is a leader in fire-based EMS.
 All members of Odessa Fire Rescue are required to be Texas Department of State Health Services certified Paramedics.
-Under the leadership and direction of Assistant Chief Glen Hogue, the EMS Division is dedicated to the delivery of the highest quality emergency medical services available.
+Under the leadership and direction of Assistant Chief Rodd Huber, the EMS Division is dedicated to the delivery of the highest quality emergency medical services available.
 Having eight front-line ambulances Odessa Fire Rescue is able to deliver rapid care to any point in its service area.
 The department is focused and driven to provide the best quality care available to the citizens they are sworn to serve.